-Visual anthropology is a subfield of cultural anthropology that deals both with how visual media helps us understand culture, and how we can use anthropological concepts to help understand visual media.
+Visual anthropology is a subfield of cultural anthropology that deals both with how visual media helps us understand humans, and how we can use anthropological concepts to help understand visual media.

 For the video I assign, just watch the video, write about how it compares and contrasts to the textbook, and bring your write-up to class on the day we discuss the material, see the calendar.

 For extra credit videos you will want to find your own.
 Look for ones that relate to a culture or topic mentioned in the chapters we're reading for the week.
 Videos can be found in the same way as mentioned above for articles for Critical Reviews.
 The City College library has a Media collection with several good films.
 You can just take a concept or culture from the chapter and put it in a search engine.
 For example, if you search for "Sickle Cell Anemia" on the internet, you'll find over 100,000 videos, most of which will work for this assignment.
 It's not that important what video you choose, but just that you connect it to the ideas in the textbook.

 Some videos can be reviewed exactly the same way as a Critical Review, using the hard science approach, but you may also decide to critique the video from other anthropological perspectives, you can include more of your personal or aesthetic reflections.
 I expect the Critical Reviews to be formal, but you have more flexibility with the Anthropological Critiques of a Video.
 The most important requirement is that you relate your video back to ideas mentioned in your textbook.